Why Is My Car Insurance So Expensive?

 What factors affect car insurance rates?

-There are six main factors that typically affect your car insurance rates: your insurance company and coverage, your age and gender, your driving history, where you live, the car you drive and your credit score.
+There are several main factors that typically affect your car insurance rates: your insurance company and coverage, your age and gender, your driving history, where you live, the car you drive and, in some cases, your credit score.
 Many other things help companies determine your rates, but these tend to have the biggest impact.

 What should you do if your car insurance is too high?